Dear Friends,

 send your Spirit to encompass all those whose lives

-are torn apart by violence and death in Israel and Palestine.
+are torn apart by violence and death in Israel and Palestine and Lebanon.

 You are the Advocate of the oppressed